wmdubois/vendorlist/README.md

-This project is for Quiz I of the Fall Semester 2022.

 You are required to clone the repo, work the problem and push changes/updates to your repo with appropriate comments.

 Review the instructions in the file createMarketingList.py.
 Take note of the suggested comments.
 Please note that not all steps are commented.